The Philadelphia Parent Innovation Institute

 The application deadline passed on February 13, 2020, and we are currently reviewing applications.

 Before making our final selections, we may request screening interviews.
-Finalists will be notified of their status by early March 2020, and the kickoff event will take place in Philadelphia in April 2020.
+Finalists will be notified of their status in March 2020, and the kickoff event will take place in Philadelphia in April 2020.

 To ensure we and the four teams make the most of our year together, we ask that all applicants agree to the following time and team commitment requirements.
 Our staff will provide support and guidance proactively and on request to help you achieve these commitments: